-The following table sets forth, for each director, the value vested or earned on all options-based awards, share-based awards and non-equity incentive plan compensation in 2020.
+There were no option-based awards, share-based awards or non-equity plan compensation that vested during 2021 for any directors.
+Ms. Dutton was not included in the table as she was appointed in 2022.
 For information on compensation paid to Mr. Spaulding, our President and CEO, please see the Value Vested or Earned during the Year Table below under the heading "Compensation of the Named Executive Officers".